-Although I took a sabbatical to work for Vote Leave during last year’s referendum campaign I was never an enthusiastic leaver; it took David Cameron’s unconvincing renegotiation to push me over the line, confirming my impression that the EU dream was now broken, and in order to protect our democracy it was time for the UK to take back control.
-I was surprised by how awkward I felt at the time: guilty for being a bad neighbour, and for giving up on the idea that it was possible to reform the EU from the inside, uncomfortable about having to take sides on a decision that I didn’t see as black and white.
+Although I took a sabbatical to work for Vote Leave during last year’s referendum campaign I was never an enthusiastic leaver; it took David Cameron’s unconvincing renegotiation to push me over the line, confirming my impression that the UK’s dream of a reformed, more flexible EU was now broken, and in order to protect our democracy the UK had no choice but to take back control.
+I was surprised by how uncomfortable I felt at the time: guilty for being a bad neighbour, and for giving up on the idea that it was possible to reform the EU from the inside, uncomfortable about having to take sides on a decision that I didn’t see as black and white.
 I was a reluctant leaver I told people, half apologetically.

 Now the country has millions of reluctant leavers.
 Almost all of them deserve praise for respecting the fact that the referendum was decisive.
 Politics always creates winners and losers, what distinguishes democracies is that losers accept a result they do not like.
 The referendum was raucous and hard-fought, and many wish the debate had been more thoughtful and wide-ranging.
 But few voters were left unaware that there was something very important at stake, nor could they have missed the principal arguments made by each side.
 On June 23rd millions voted in historic numbers for change and soon the Prime Minister will trigger Article 50 and begin to negotiate our exit from the EU.